ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/10-template-rendering.md

 ---
-title: "HTML Templates"
+title: "Template Rendering"
-pre: "5. "
+pre: "10. "
-weight: 50
+weight: 100
 date: 2018-08-24T10:53:26-05:00
-draft: true
 ---

 While full-stack developers may have chafed at the restrictions imposed by server pages, there was one aspect that came to be greatly valued - the ability to embed script directly in HTML, and have it evaluated and concatenated into the HTML text.